RichardLee0211/CS220Arch_Prakash/README.md

 and for now, leave "branch&submodule" problem alone

 ## content

 ### labs
 Lab0        git
 Lab1        git CONTINUE
 ...

 ### Assginments
+when I wanna create exercise questions set, it could be a good reference F17-A1-RichardLee0211          basic bytes operate F17-A3-RichardLee0211
+F17-A4-RichardLee0211
+F17-A5-RichardLee0211
+F17-A6-RichardLee0211
+F17-A7-RichardLee0211
+F17-A8-RichardLee0211
+F17-A9-RichardLee0211
-F17-A12-RichardLee0211          mini-shell
+F17-A10-RichardLee0211          macros rotate bt F17-A12-RichardLee0211          mini-shell
 F17-A10-RichardLee0211          macros rotate bt
 ...